Blow away the cobwebs and shake up your usual stodgy vacation with our pick of the best outdoor adventures in Europe to add to your bucket list.

 Fly in a hot-air balloon over Cappadocia, Turkey

-Arguably the best hot-air balloon experience in the world, Cappadocia is certainly worth the 4:30 am wake-up call.
-Located in Central Anatolia in Turkey, this geological phenomenon is famous for its distinctive “fairy chimney” rock formations which are best seen from the air.
+If you don’t mind waking up at 04:30, then hopping in a hot-air balloon at Cappadocia is an unforgettable adventure.
+Located in Central Anatolia in Turkey, this geological phenomenon is famous for its distinctive fairy chimney rock formations, best seen from the air.
 A majestic flight over this ethereal landscape at dawn allows you to see how the light plays on the cone-shaped clusters in Monks Valley, Göreme, and beyond.
 Definitely one for the gram!

 Go dog sledding in Svalbard, Norway

-What better way to experience the beautiful snow-capped wilderness of Norway than by dashing across the land on an Alaskan husky-led sled.
-If you love dogs, you will have the time of your life meeting the fluffy pack before gliding across the peaceful white landscapes in Svalbard, in the High Arctic.
+What better way to experience the beautiful snow-capped wilderness of Norway than dashing across the land on a husky-led sled.
+If you love dogs, you’ll have the time of your life meeting the fluffy pack before gliding across the peaceful white landscapes in Svalbard, in the High Arctic.
 You can even explore an ice cave hidden deep within a 1,500-year-old glacier.
-This totally unique outdoor adventure gives you the chance to live out your wildest Narnia adventure in Europe – and better still, try your hand at being a musher (driver).
+This totally unique outdoor adventure gives you the chance to live out your wildest Narnia adventure in Europe.
+Better still, you can try your hand at being a musher (driver).

 Bungee jump over the Corinth Canal in Greece

 Are you ready to take the plunge?
-If you’re a daredevil looking for your next big thrill then how does the idea of falling into a canal attached to only a cord sound?
+If you’re looking for your next big thrill then how does falling into a canal attached to only a cord sound?
 Adrenaline junkies don’t have to travel far to get their fix when Greece boasts its own 78m bungee jump over the Corinth Canal.
-Measuring 6km long and 23m wide, this man-made marvel separates the Greek mainland from the Peloponnese, and once allowed ships to enter the Aegean Sea.
-Nowadays, it is hailed as one of the most nail-biting challenges in Europe to those who dare to take it on during the summer months.
+Measuring 6km long and 23m wide, this man-made marvel separates the Greek mainland from the Peloponnese; in fact, it once allowed ships to enter the Aegean Sea.
+Nowadays, it is one of the most nail-biting challenges in Europe to those who dare to take it on.

 Hike along the Black Falls in Iceland

-Located in Skaftafell National Park in Southern Iceland, Svartifoss (‘Black Falls’ in English) waterfall is every nature lover’s dream and well worth the long hike to get there.
+Located in Skaftafell National Park in southern Iceland, Svartifoss (‘Black Falls’ in English) is every nature lover’s dream; it’s well worth the long hike to get there.
 Surrounded by dark lava columns, which gave rise to its name, this natural wonder is famous for its sharp rocks and hexagonal basalt columns, which are believed to have inspired Icelandic architects; including Guðjón Samúelsson who designed the Hallgrímskirkja church in Reykjavík.
-The hike itself is a 40m ascent over 1.5km, and although steep at times, provides plenty of opportunities to stop and admire the breathtaking views.
+The hike itself is a 40m ascent over 1.5 kilometers.
+Although steep at times, it provides plenty of opportunities to stop and admire the breathtaking views.

 Go diving with sharks in the Azores